 The Aging and Dementia Horticulture Program is a hands-on, activity-based horticulture program offered to individuals living with dementia and their caregivers.
 This program’s facilitator was awarded “Dementia Care Provider of the Year—2012” by the Alzheimer’s Foundation of America.

 Epilepsy Unit Horticultural Program

 The horticultural program on Tisch Hospital’s Epilepsy Unit is in collaboration with our therapeutic recreation team.
 As you master new skills, you can increase your confidence and self-esteem.

 Horticulture Therapy for Children

-Programs for children are provided through Hassenfeld Children’s Hospital of New York at NYU Langone.
+Programs for children are provided through Hassenfeld Children’s Hospital at NYU Langone.

-Children participate in nature crafts such as pressing leaves, arranging flowers, and other stimulating projects while in the rehabilitation program at the Hospital for Joint Diseases.
+Children participate in nature crafts such as pressing leaves, arranging flowers, and other stimulating projects while in the rehabilitation program at NYU Langone Orthopedic Hospital.
 Social skills and confidence are enhanced while children practice the abilities they learn in other therapies.

 Tisch Hospital Pediatric Acute Care

 In collaboration with NYU Langone’s Child Life Program, the horticulture program for children on the acute hospital unit, as well their siblings and other family members, participate in projects related to plants and flowers as stress-reducing, mood-enhancing activities.

 Camp High Five